hoerresb/WifiWizard/README.md

 ### Usage from within Cordova/Phonegap:

 * `WifiWizard.formatWifiConfig(SSID, password, algorithm);` formats the wifi configuration information into a JSON for use with the addNetwork function.
+Currently, only WPA is supported for the `algorithm` value.
-* `WifiWizard.addNetwork(wifi, win, fail);` adds the network to the list of available networks that the user can log into. `wifi` needs to be a JSON. `win` and `fail` are callback functions to be executed based on the result of the call.
+* `WifiWizard.addNetwork(wifi, win, fail);` adds the network to the list of available networks that the user can log into. `wifi` needs to be a JSON with the format of `{ 'SSID' : "Your SSID", 'Password' : "thisIsMyPassword", 'AuthAlg' : "WPA" }'. `win` and `fail` are callback functions to be executed based on the result of the call.
 * `WifiWizard.removeNetwork(SSID, win, fail);` removes the network with the given SSID.
 As above, `win` and `fail` are callback functions.
 * `WifiWizard.connectNetwork(SSID, win, fail);` connects the phone to the given Wifi network.
 * `WifiWizard.disconnectNetwork(SSID, win, fail);` disconnects the phone to the given Wifi network.